sendgrid/wordpress/README.md

 ![screenshot-11](/assets/screenshot-12.png)

 ## Changelog

+**1.11.4**
+* Fixed an issue where TO field recipients could not see each other in the email header

 **1.11.3**
 * Fixed an issue where the send test form was displayed when no API key was set